Keep it short

 - No HTML or Rich Text: Set your mailer to send only plain text messages to avoid getting caught in our spam filters.

-- Use links: Please provide URLs to articles wherever possible.
-Avoid cutting and pasting whole articles especially considering the fact that all may not be interested.
+- Use links: Please provide summaries and URLs to articles wherever possible.
+Avoid cutting and pasting whole articles especially considering all may not be interested.

-- Don’t include attached files: Instead of including attached files, please upload your file to the this wiki or another website and post a link to the file from your email message.
+- Don’t include attached files: Upload your file to this wiki or another website and post a link to the file from your email message.